Wet Hot American Bummer

 "Wet Hot American Bummer" is the fourth episode of the fourth season and fifty-fifth episode overall of the American science fiction series Legends of Tomorrow.
 The episode was written by Ray Utarnachitt and Tyron B. Carter and directed by David Geddes.
+The episode first aired on The CW on November 12, 2018, to an audience of 900 thousand viewers; it was reviewed positively by critics.

+The series revolves around an eponymous team of superheroes and their time-traveling adventures.
+It is set in the Arrowverse, sharing continuity with the other television series of the universe.
 "Wet Hot American Bummer" sees the Legends visit a summer camp and capture a monster that is killing children.

-"Wet Hot American Bummer" first aired on The CW on November 12, 2018, to an audience of 900 thousand viewers.
-The episode was received positively by critics.

 Plot

 Ava Sharpe and Sara Lance are watching a movie, which Sara discovers is based on a real event.
 Suddenly Gideon calls and reveals that she discovered an anachronism.
 Sara takes Ava to the Waverider and, along with the other Legends, travel to Camp Ogawa in 1995.
 They pretend to be camp counselors and approach the children but learn nothing.
-When the Legends confront the camp executive she reveals several children have gone missing.
+When the Legends confront the camp executive, she reveals several children have gone missing.
+The campers tell Ava about the legend of a lake brute.

-On the Waverider, Charlie fakes being injured.
-When Zari Tomaz enters the cell to check on her, Charlie overwhelms her and escapes.
-While attempting to pilot the Waverider, she is caught by Mick Rory.
-She talks to Mick and the pair bond.

-Back at camp, the campers tell Ava about the legend of a lake brute.
 They say the best way to see him is to get to the dock alone and state his name.
-Ava visits the dock and follows the instructions, something leaps out of the water frightening her.
-However, the "beast" is just a mannequin and the campers pranked her.
+Ava visits the dock and follows the instructions; something leaps out of the water frightening her.
+However, the "beast" is just a mannequin, and the campers pranked her.
 Frustrated with her inability to connect with them, she cancels their daily activities.
-Sara realizes that since Ava never had a childhood she doesn't understand what it's like to be a kid.
-So she asks John Constantine for a potion that will turn them into kids.
+Sara asks John Constantine for a potion that will turn her and Ava into children to better connect.

-Ray Palmer and Constantine are searching the forest, they find shredded skin.
+Meanwhile, while Ray Palmer and Constantine are searching in a nearby forest, they find shredded skin.
 Constantine identifies it as belonging to a Shtriga.
-He casts a spell that will lead them to the missing children leading them to an abandoned shack.
-Ray and Constantine find the missing children, unconscious.
-Constantine casts a spell healing the children.
-Though one of the children does not wake up.
-Constantine transfers part of his life force to the child saving him before falling unconscious himself.
+He casts a spell that will lead them to the missing children and finds an abandoned shack.
+Ray and Constantine find the missing children unconscious; he casts a spell to heal them.
+However, one of the children does not wake up.
+Constantine transfers part of his life force to the child, saving him, before falling unconscious himself.

-Ava and Sara discuss with the campers, they tell them about a string that leads to the forest.
-Sara and Ava follow the string and find the camp executive and attack her, before locking her on the Waverider.
-Charlie reveals that the Shtriga they're searching for pretends to be young and attractive.
-They figure out who the monster, track it down, and kill it.
+On the Waverider, Charlie fakes being injured to escape her confiment.
+When Zari Tomaz enters her cell to check on her, Charlie overwhelms her and escapes.
+While attempting to pilot the Waverider, she is caught by Mick Rory.
+However, instead of locking her up again, Mick offers her a beer and the pair bond.
+Charlie reveals that the monster they are hunting searching for pretends to be young and attractive.
+With the information, Sara realizes who the monster is and kills it.

 Constantine wakes up on the Waverider, Gideon informs him she cannot heal him.
 Charlie agrees to help the Legends, officially joining the team, on the condition that they do not lock her up again.